anaptecs/jeaf-generator/jeaf-generator-stereotype-docs-usage/src-gen/main/java/jmm/OpenAPIFormat.md

 ---

 # Stereotype `«OpenAPIFormat»`
 Stereotype `«OpenAPIFormat»` can be used to define an explicit format for the OpenAPI representation of a property / parameter.
 By default the types defined in the UML model are mapped the their matching types in OpenAPI.

-However, there might be cases where is default mapping should not be applied
+However, there might be cases where this default mapping should not be applied.

 <br>